-The Texas Equal Access Fund believes that the right to reproductive choice is denied when people are unable to access abortion services.
-Restrictions on abortion access and funding are discriminatory because they especially burden the poor, the young, the rural, and people of color.
+Texas Equal Access Fund believes that the right to reproductive choice is denied when people are unable to access abortion services.
+Restrictions on abortion access and funding are discriminatory because they especially burden people with low incomes, young people, people in rural areas, and people of color.
 We oppose all efforts to restrict abortion rights and are committed to fighting for access to abortion for all.
-We believe that abortion is a fundamental feature of health care, and that it is the responsibility of government to fund abortions for low-income people.
+We believe that abortion is a fundamental feature of health care, and that it is the responsibility of government to cover abortion as part of social safety net programs.
 However, in the absence of government funding, we believe it is our duty to act now to support those who want abortions and cannot afford them.

 The People We Serve

 How We Work

 Most of our referrals come from the abortion providers we work with.
-We do receive some referrals from our website, or from other assistance agencies in the area.
-The person who needs our help calls our hotline and leaves a message, and one of our volunteers returns her call within 24 hours.
+We do receive some referrals from our website or from other assistance agencies in the area.
+The person who needs our help calls our helpline and leaves a message, and one of our volunteers returns their call within 24 hours.
 We discuss the caller’s financial situation and our ability to help.
 We do not provide options counseling, although we can refer the caller to resources that do.
-We do not pay the full cost of an abortion; usually our grants are an average of $250.
+We do not pay the full cost of an abortion; usually our grants are an average of $300.
 This amount is paid directly to the clinic, after the client has received the procedure.